-We believe that the implementation of additional safety tools in our operations in 2016 has significantly contributed to control and minimizing risks in our operations.
-Actions taken by us included the development of a new Proactive Observation Program, HSE training, permits to work, internal audits, drills, pre-job meetings and job safety analysis, among others.
-As of December 31, 2017, on the last 12-month basis, our HSE development statistics workforce shows that Lost Time Injury Frequency (LTIF) was 1.14 (out of every 1,000,000 worked hours), our Total Recordable Incident Rate (TRIR) was 2.86 (out of every 1,000,000 worked hours) and we had no fatal incidents related to operations in 2017.
+We continue looking for the best tools to manage our health and safety policy.
+In 2018 we started the implementation of our program called SOS (Safety Operational Standards) that contributes to building better practices to control and minimize risks in our daily operations.
+Since 2016 we have also implemented the Proactive Observation Program, HSE training, work permits, internal audits, drills, pre-job meetings and job safety analysis, among others.

+As of December 31, 2018, on the last 12-month basis, our HSE development statistics workforce shows that Lost Time Injury Frequency (LTIF) was 0.42 (out of every 1,000,000 worked hours), our Total Recordable Incident Rate (TRIR) was 1.25 (out of every 1,000,000 worked hours) and we had no fatal incidents related to operations in 2018.